menu

 Living in Gardner

 Gardner is a medium-sized city located in the state of Massachusetts.
 With a population of 20,902 people and five associated neighborhoods, Gardner is the 92nd largest community in Massachusetts.
-Gardner has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Gardner has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Gardner has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Gardner who are college-educated is close to the national average for all communities of 21.84%: 19.38% of the adults in Gardner have a bachelor's degree or advanced degree.
+In terms of college education, Gardner is nearly on par with the US average for all cities of 21.84%: 19.38% of adults 25 and older in Gardner have a bachelor's degree or advanced degree.

 The per capita income in Gardner in 2018 was $32,720, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $130,880 for a family of four.
 However, Gardner contains both very wealthy and poor people as well.